Landlords and homestay hosts

 Hosts earn £140 per week to cover the cost of accommodating a student whose stay can range from one to eight weeks throughout the year – the busiest time of year being over June, July and August.

-Read our information for host families to find out more about what you need to over a homestay home.
+Read our information for host families to find out more about what you becoming a Homestay host.

 To apply to be a host please email homestay@chi.ac.uk or call 01243 812120 to request an application pack.